Orthodontics Emergency in Richmond

 Finally, if you feel some pain and notice your face swelling, contact your orthodontist for guidance.
 This type of swelling can result from an infection or an abscess that puts your mouth and health at risk.

-The team at Estes Orthodontics will be happy to help with any of your orthodontic emergencies.
+The team at Estes Orthodontics will be happy to help with your orthodontics emergency in Richmond.
 Make sure you give us a call at 510-525-1772.
 You can click right here to get directions from your current location.

 If you are afraid you had a severe accident, contact emergency services and let us know after you receive primary emergency care.
 Don’t hesitate about calling and getting the help you need when you need it the most.

 You should get professional help as soon as possible if you are experiencing an orthodontic emergency.
-If you have minor issues like a wire or bracket popping off, you could just tuck it away and contact your orthodontist at a later, more convenient time.
+If you have minor issues like a wire or bracket popping off, you could just tuck it away and go to your orthodontist at a later, more convenient time.

 A broken bracket can be alarming, but it’s not an emergency because your dental health is not at risk.
 Make sure there is no debris left in your mouth and that the archwire remains in place.
 Let your orthodontist know and calmly schedule a visit to their office for a replacement.

 A permanent retainer can degrade in one of two ways.
 Either the bonding material gave away, or the wire broke.
-You’ll want to get a replacement as soon as possible to avoid increasing the risk of losing your hard-earned results after some orthodontic treatment.
-Still, the broken permanent retainer is not a dental-health threatening situation.
+You’ll want to get a replacement as soon as possible to avoid increasing the risk of orthodontic relapse.